New Protections for Mobile Home Park Residents

 DOLA may adjust fees in order to offset the cost of oversight and monitoring of the program; and

 Gives the Division of Housing in DOLA the bandwidth and authority to conduct investigations, issue cease and desist orders, and levy fines if appropriate.

 Creates the authority for the Attorney General’s office as part of the duty of consumer protection to enforce, investigate, and bring legal action for violations of the Mobile Home Park Act, the Mobile Home Park Dispute Resolution Program, and the Mobile Home Owner Opportunity to Purchase provisions.

 When does the new law takes effect: October 1, 2022

 Other information of note: In the course of HB1287’s consideration by the Legislature, rent-stabilization was removed.
 In the face of skyrocketing rents for mobile home park owners in the central mountains, we know it’s an important issue to continue advocating for and and will continue to do so in the future.

-Our sister organization, Voces Unidas Action Fund, contracts with a professional team of lobbyist to advocate for specific pieces of legislation each year.
-Our local leaders from the central mountain region help identify these legislative priorities and are involved in all parts of our policy work.
+Voces Unidas Action Fund contracts with a professional team of lobbyist to advocate for our legislative priorities each year.
+Local leaders from the central mountain region help identify these legislative priorities and are involved in all parts of our policy work.
 Click here to learn more about our policy work.